KyberNetwork/developer-portal/docs/integrations-vendorsusecase.md

 id: Integrations-VendorsUseCase
 title: Vendors
 ---
-Our protocol implementation empowers businesses and their users with greater flexibility and variety through seamless token swaps, enabling customers and businesses to pay and receive payments in their token of choice – all within a single transaction.
+Our protocol implementation empowers businesses and their users with greater flexibility and variety through seamless token swaps, enabling customers and vendors to pay and receive payments in their token of choice – all within a single transaction.

 The following diagram indicates how the protocol implementation can enhance the experience for your users.

 ![Vendors](/uploads/vendors.png "Vendors")